YiuTerran/chat/README.md

 * The sandbox server is reset (all data wiped) every night at 3:15am Pacific time.
 An error message `User not found or offline` means the server was reset while you were connected.
 If you see it on the web, reload and relogin.
 On Android log out and re-login.
 If the database was changed, delete the app then reinstall.
 * Sandbox user `Tino` is a [basic chatbot](./chatbot) which responds with a [random quote](http://fortunes.cat-v.org/) to any message.
 * As generally accepted, when you register a new account you are asked for an email address.
 The server will send an email with a verification code to that address and you can use it to validate the account.
 To make things easier for testing, the server will also accept `123456` as a verification code.
-Remove line `"debug_response": "123456"` from `tinode.conf` to disable this option.
+Remove line `"debug_response": "123456"` from `tinode.json5` to disable this option.
 * The sandbox server is configured to use [ACME](https://letsencrypt.org/) TLS [implementation](https://godoc.org/golang.org/x/crypto/acme) with hard-coded requirement for [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication).
 If you are unable to connect then the most likely reason is your TLS client's missing support for SNI.
 Use a different client.
 * The default web app loads a single minified javascript bundle and minified CSS.
 The un-minified version is also available at https://sandbox.tinode.co/index-dev.html
 * [Docker images](https://hub.docker.com/u/tinode/) with the same demo are available.